rezarahem/jupiter-core/README.md

 I'm using a VPS with Ubuntu 24.04, and I recommend renting a similar setup.
 However, this setup should work with Ubuntu 20 and 22, though I haven't personally tested those versions.

-This guide is written with the assumption that you're using the root user.
+This guide is written with the assumption that you're using the `root user`.
 If you're working with a non-root user, ensure the appropriate permissions are granted.

-1. **Login to your VPS as root user**
+1. **Login and Updates**

+   First, log in to your VPS.
+Some VPS providers provide an SSH key for login, while others provide a password.
+If you have an SSH key, that's great.
+However, if you don't have one, I strongly recommend using SSH instead of a password for better security.
+It's also advisable to disable password-based login entirely for enhanced security.

    ```bash
    ssh root@your_vps_ip
    ```

-2. **Update the packages**
+   Then, update your Linux system by running the following command

    ```bash
    sudo apt update && sudo apt upgrade -y
    ```

+   Once your system is updated, you can begin configuring your VPS.
+It's important to regularly update and secure your system to ensure optimal performance and protect against potential vulnerabilities.

-3. **Streamlining GitHub Collaboration with SSH on Your VPS**
+2. **Streamlining GitHub Collaboration with SSH on Your VPS**

    Connecting your VPS to your GitHub account through SSH provides several benefits, particularly for secure and efficient collaboration.
 SSH keys eliminate the need to repeatedly enter your GitHub credentials, streamlining tasks like cloning, pulling, and pushing code.
 This approach is more secure than using HTTPS with passwords, as the private key remains on the VPS and cannot be easily compromised.
 Additionally, automating tasks like deployments, backups, or CI/CD pipelines becomes seamless, as the VPS can interact with repositories without manual intervention.
 This secure, credential-free access ensures a smoother and more reliable workflow for managing your code and projects.